 Should there be an exigent situation requiring immediate notifications, both the Inform-a-Cast and RAVE systems are available to alert students, faculty, staff, and visitors.
-The college will also use social media postings advising of problems and providing instructions.
+The college will also use social media postings, advising of problems and providing instructions.

 While we strive to maintain the integrity of the college, we would also like to remind you that good security is everyone's responsibility.
 Practicing good common-sense security precautions in your everyday life is the best way to avoid issues.
-Reporting suspicious actions in a timely fashion to the security officers is one way everyone can assist the department maintain a safe environment.
+Reporting suspicious actions in a timely fashion to the security officers is one way everyone can assist the department in maintaining a safe environment.

-With your participation and our commitment to safety and security we are confident that your time at ECC will be both safe and rewarding.
+Withy your participation and our commitment to safety and security, we are confident that your time at SUNY Erie will be both safe and rewarding.

-Mark F. Pacholec Interim Associate Vice President of Safety and Security
+James O. Blackwell Associate Vice President of Safety and Security, Interim